LuckyNgobeni/LuckyNgobeni/README.md

 - transactions_data.csv
 - users_data.csv

-- To access the Python script, click on Repositories at the top, then navigate to LuckyNgobeni → Data Analytics Portfolio.ipynb.
+- To access the Python script, click on Repositories at the top, then navigate to LuckyNgobeni → Data Analysis.ipynb.